Skip to content

 TIP

-And that's it, you have just written your first basic custom command! 🎉
+And that's it, you have just written your first basic Dash command! 🎉

 Released under the GPL-3.0 License.